pygame-community/pygame-ce/docs/reST/ref/surface.rst

       :param blit_sequence: a sequence of (source, dest)
       :param special_flags: the flag(s) representing the blend mode used for each surface.
                             See :doc:`special_flags_list` for a list of possible values.
-      :param cache: a boolean value that determines whether the surface should be cached for better performance for repeated blitting.

       :returns: ``None``